CliMA/ClimateMachine.jl/docs/src/Theory/Atmos/Aerosol-activation.md

   composed of both soluble and insoluble materials.
 It uses the combination of previous studies and the Köhler theory to model the formation of cloud droplets.

+Aerosol activation is when cloud particles form on the aerosol particles existing in the air.

+Assumptions:
+  - There are no kinetic limitations on the aerosol activation process.
+  - The particles are activated if their critical supersaturation is less than the maximum supersaturation in the numerical integration.
+  - Do not consider the effects of surfactants on surface tension.
+  - The solute is sufficiently soluble so its concentration does not increase as the droplet grows.

+Other notes about the parametrization:
+  - Using a lognormal aerosol size distribution to derive the parametrization that is naturally bounded at high updraft velocity.
+  - Worked with 2 broad aerosol modes rather than many more narrow ones.
+Each mode has an interal mixture of material and they all compete for water.

 The following are equations used for the parametrization.

 1: Hydgroscopicity Parameter